 Summary Close is effective when you have gone through an extensive discussion/ evaluation.
 It is helpful to get the attention and remind them of your product to make a decision.

 Not every deal has to be closed using pressure or leverage.
 Sometimes, you should take the empathy route and shows your concern toward the clients.
 When a customer says he’s not ready to decide, take the higher road and give him time to think.

 Empathizing with your prospects can help you build a special bond with them.
 It further helps create better relationships with your clients, which can be useful in the long run.

 Employing an empathetic approach shows that you care about them as fellow beings.
 Hence, use empathy as a key driver in closing conversations to get favorable results.

 9. The Calendar Deal

 Moreover, this approach fixes a timeframe by which the prospect should come to a decision.
 It takes the burden of decision-making off of the customer and helps speed up the process.
-The best part – you can use the Calendar Close technique wherever applicable and yield positive results.
+The best part – you can use the Calendar Close technique and deal management tools wherever applicable and yield positive results.

 10. Give Something for Nothing